Leadership & Administration

 Prof. Brydges is the main point of contact for all Education, Outreach, and Diversity activities of the MRSEC.
 She is the main liaison with the Fleet Science Center's MRSEC programs; she coordinates the MRSEC REU program and the RIMSE Summer Schools.
 She is also responsible for oversight of the student mentors and the high school teacher-mentors, for developing connections with K-21 (includes K-12, post-secondary, and graduate) community, dissemination of collaborative learning strategies, and she coordinates with the CREATE organization in tracking of participant outcomes.
 Her function is augmented by her role as Vice Chair of Equity, Diversity, Inclusion, and Climate in the Dept. of Chemistry & Biochemistry, and her position as an Adjunct Professor in the San Diego State University/UC San Diego Joint Doctoral Program in Mathematics and Science Education.

-Dr. Franks is the founding director of Research Proposal Development Services (RPDS), where she has contributed to the success of numerous multi-investigator research initiatives and extramural awards totaling hundreds of millions of dollars.
-Her role in the MRSEC is to provide guidance and in-depth support for the development of proposals of relevance to MRSEC research themes, targeting both public and private sponsors.
-She also serves as a key professional development resource in identifying and pursuing relevant funding opportunities for MRSEC faculty, with a particular emphasis on assuring the success of early-career investigators.
+Dr. Franks is the founding director of UC San Diego's Research Development (RD) group where she has contributed to the success of multi-investigator research awards totaling hundreds of millions of dollars.
+Her role in the MRSEC is to provide ongoing guidance and support for the development of funding proposals of relevance to MRSEC research themes, inclusive of opportunities focused on research, infrastructure, education, outreach, diversity, and inclusion.
+She also serves as a key professional development resource for early-career MRSEC faculty, supporting their success in identifying and pursuing funding opportunities.

 Bond is responsible for operational, programmatic, and executive-level functioning of the center: engaging with the relevant departments and academic units on campus to ensure smooth operation; coordinating trainee support; grant administration and reporting; donor relations; long-term operational planning; and establishment and maintenance of strategic academic, industrial, and government laboratory partnerships.